AAF Week 2 scores, highlights: Apollos surge in fourth quarter to beat Commanders

 Week 2 of the AAF season rolls on into Sunday.
 While no one will confuse Saturday's games with great football, per se, both games at least came down to the final minutes.
 Specifically, the Arizona Hotshots needed a 14-point fourth-quarter rally to prevent a shocking upset by the Memphis Express.

 Does Sunday have anything better in store?
-The afternoon should get off to a fun start as the Orlando Apollos travel to the Alamodome to take on the San Antonio Commanders on CBS Sports Network, stream it here (and here's how to watch all the AAF games) in the only matchup of undefeated teams of the weekend.
-That's followed by the Atlanta Legends traveling on the road for the second straight week as they take on the San Diego Fleet.
+The afternoon got off to a fun start as the Orlando Apollos traveled to the Alamodome to take on the San Antonio Commanders in the only matchup of undefeated teams of the weekend.
+Steve Spurrier's Apollos trailed for most of the game, but used a late surge to win 37-29.
+That's followed by the Atlanta Legends traveling on the road for the second-straight week as they take on the San Diego Fleet at 8 p.m.
+ET (here's how to watch).

 CBS Sports will be with you every step of the way during Sunday's action.
 Be sure to bookmark this page and check back throughout the day to see all the latest scores, highlights and storylines.